QingFeng34048/Robonix-Skill-Sim2Real/readme.md

 # News
 * 🔥 [2026-06] We actively adapt to various hardware including robotic arms and cameras, and provide relevant codes for skill acceleration in the future.
 * 🔥 [2026-06] We released Robonix-SKill-Toolkit for [Robonix](https://github.com/syswonder/robonix), based on [OpenVLA-OFT](https://openvla-oft.github.io) framework and [AgileX Piper Robotic Arm](https://github.com/agilexrobotics/Agilex-College)！
+* 🔥 [2026-07] Our Robonix-Skill-Toolkit now supports multitasks!

 # Hardware & System Config